The Teradata ODBC Driver Advanced Options dialog box contains further setting options.

 |TDMST Port Number||Default = 1025

-Lists the port number to use to access Teradata Database.
-Do not change this value unless instructed to do so by Technical Support.
+Lists the port number to use to access the database.
+Do not change this value unless instructed to do so by your DBA.

 See the “TDMSTPortNumber=<integer>” option in Teradata DSN Options.